bormaxi8080/starred/README.md

 - [blackhatethicalhacking/fetchmeurls](https://github.com/blackhatethicalhacking/fetchmeurls) - A Tool for Bug Bounty Hunters that uses Passive and Active Techniques to fetch URLs as a strong Recon, so you can then create Attack Vectors (XSS, Nuclei, SQLi etc...)
 - [HightechSec/git-scanner](https://github.com/HightechSec/git-scanner) - A tool for bug hunting or pentesting for targeting websites that have open .git repositories available in public
 - [D3Ext/WEF](https://github.com/D3Ext/WEF) - Wi-Fi Exploitation Framework
-- [0xKayala/NucleiFuzzer](https://github.com/0xKayala/NucleiFuzzer) - NucleiFuzzer is a robust automation tool designed for efficiently detecting web application vulnerabilities, including XSS, SQLi, SSRF, and Open Redirects, leveraging advanced scanning and URL enumera
+- [0xKayala/NucleiFuzzer](https://github.com/0xKayala/NucleiFuzzer) - NucleiFuzzer is a robust automation tool that efficiently detects web application vulnerabilities, including XSS, SQLi, SSRF, and Open Redirects, leveraging advanced scanning and URL enumeration techn
 - [samhaxr/recox](https://github.com/samhaxr/recox) - Master script for web reconnaissance
 - [blackhatethicalhacking/Nucleimonst3r](https://github.com/blackhatethicalhacking/Nucleimonst3r) - Nucleimonst3r is a powerful vulnerability scanner that can help Bug Bounty Hunters find low hanging fruit vulnerabilities for known CVEs and exploits but also gather all the technology running behind
 - [gustanini/Linux_QuickEnum](https://github.com/gustanini/Linux_QuickEnum) - QuickEnum is a tool designed to help with privilege escalation on Linux systems